maxpoliak/rtems-ec-cli/README.md

 ### Based on the [ile-cli] project.

-[RTEMS] (Real-Time Executive for Multiprocessor Systems [1],[2]) is a real-time operating system kernel used around the world and in space.
+RTEMS (Real-Time Executive for Multiprocessor Systems [1],[2],[3]) is a real-time operating system kernel used around the world and in space.
 RTEMS is a free real-time operating system (RTOS) designed for deeply embedded systems such as automobile electronics, robotic controllers, and on-board satellite instruments.

-This example is the result of a study of this OS.
+This example is the result of a study of this RTOS.
 I was interested in learning how to build an image and create applications for it.
-At the moment, this project is used as a base for creating embedded controller applications based on x86 CPU and ARM-microcontrollers [LPC1768] .
+At the moment, this project is used as a base for creating embedded controller applications based on x86 CPU and ARM-microcontrollers.

 Perhaps this work will be interesting to someone and you will use this knowledge to create your own systems.